 Project Shakthi lends Gopi Strength in the Aftermath of Floods

-Kerala, home to serene backwaters, was rattled by a series of torrential rains in August 2018, which caused heavy flash floods.
-The state had not seen floods of…Read More
+Kerala, home to serene backwaters, was rattled by torrential rains, which caused heavy flash floods in August 2018.
+The state had not seen floods of this magnitude in…Read More

 Janaki – A Testament to Resilience